 - Seoul (from 8 December 2019)

-Business Class on the Dreamliner is arranged in a 2-3-2 configuration, with leather recliner seats, similar to what you’d find on a domestic Business Class flight with Qantas or Virgin Australia.
-Our pick for the best seats are 3G and 3J, which offer extra recline.
+Business Class on the Dreamliner is arranged in a 2-3-2 configuration.
+You’ll get a leather recliner seat, similar to what you’d find on a domestic Business Class flight with Qantas or Virgin Australia.
+My pick for the best seats is 3G and 3J, which offer extra recline.

 In Business Class, you’ll get complimentary meals and beverages, inflight entertainment and 30kg a baggage allowance.

 Unless you hold elite status with Qantas or are a Qantas Club member, you won’t get lounge access before a Jetstar Business Class flight redeemed with points.
-Only Business Max fares purchased with cash will deem you eligible.
-Read more in our definitive guide to Qantas lounges.
+Only Business Max fares purchased with cash will make you eligible.

 Economy Class is arranged in a 3-3 configuration on the smaller planes and 3-3-3 on the Dreamliner.
 Meals, drinks, entertainment and baggage are at an extra cost.